Get a Handle on Your Cholesterol Levels

 Limit sweets including sugar-sweetened beverages.
 The sugar increases triglycerides, a type of fat in your blood.
 Plus, baked goods tend to contain unhealthy fats.

 Eat your veggies.
-Your heart benefits from the fibre and nutrients in fruits and veggies, and they also promote a healthy weight.
+Your heart benefits from the fiber and nutrients in fruits and veggies, and they also promote a healthy weight.

 Reduce or eliminate alcohol.
 If you drink alcohol, do so in moderation.